onkarsalunkhe/MeshingProblems/README.md

 Hence, addition of each point will add 2 new triangles everytime.
 So, the problem is linear and hence can be formulated in the equation.

+### *Fun Fact :*
+We can validate this formula for the structure of **Fullerene C60 - Allotrope of carbon.**
+It has 20 hexagoans and 12 pentagons .
+So a convex hexagon creates 4 triangles and convex pentagon creates 3 triangle.

+                Total number of triangles = 20*4 + 12*3 = 116

+Using analytical equation,

+                Total number of triangles = 2*60 - 4 = 116

 ## Solution 2 : Computational approach

 <p align="center">